 Creating workforce plans.
 Action plans should include human resource or workforce plans that are aligned with and support your overall strategy.
 Examples of possible plan elements are

 Projecting your future environment.
 An increasingly important part of strategic planning is projecting the future competitive and collaborative environment.
 This includes the ability to project your own future performance, as well as that of your competitors.
 Such projections help you detect and reduce competitive threats, shorten reaction time, and identify opportunities.
 Depending on your organization’s size and type, the potential need for new core competencies, external factors (e.g., changing requirements brought about by education mandates, instructional technology, or changing demographics), internal factors (e.g., faculty and staff capabilities and needs), and, as appropriate, the pace of change and competitive parameters (e.g., price, costs, or the innovation rate), you might use a variety of modeling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.

 Projecting and comparing your performance.
 Projections and comparisons in this item are intended to improve your organization’s ability to understand and track dynamic, competitive performance factors.
-Projected performance might include changes resulting from the addition or termination of programs, the introduction of new technologies, program or service innovations, or other strategic thrusts that might involve a degree of intelligent risk.
+Projected performance might include changes resulting from the addition or termination of programs, entry into new markets, the introduction of new technologies, program or service innovations, or other strategic thrusts that might involve a degree of intelligent risk.